TheSpaghettiDetective/obico-server/docs/model_training.md

 9002: 0.211667, 0.60730 avg, 0.001000 rate, 3.868000 seconds, 576128 images Loaded: 0.000000 seconds
 ```

 Watch the `0.XXXXXX avg` value, and wait until it stops decreasing.
-At this point, the model has mostly converged (see [here](https://github.com/AlexeyAB/darknet#when-should-i-stop-training) for details).
+At this point, the model has likely converged (see [here](https://github.com/AlexeyAB/darknet#when-should-i-stop-training) for details).

 ### Evaluate Performance

 We don't yet know whether the model will perform better in the field.
-Let's start up the server running our new weights to see how it performs (you can also find more data on model development steps [here](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/blob/master/docs/model_development.md)):
+Let's start up the server running our new weights to see how it performs (you can also find more data on model development steps [here](https://github.com/TheSpaghettiDetective/orbico-server/blob/master/docs/model_development.md)):

 ```
 docker-compose build ml_api